GoogleCloudPlatform/community/tutorials/elixir-phoenix-on-kubernetes-google-container-engine/index.md

         test
         assets/node_modules

-    **Note:** if your app is an umbrella app, you may need to adjust the paths to include the build, deps, and node_modules directories of the constituent apps.
+    **Note:** if your app is an umbrella app, you might need to adjust the paths to include the build, deps, and node_modules directories of the constituent apps.
 In general, you want Docker to ignore artifacts that come from your development environment, so it can perform clean builds.

 ### Test the Dockerfile

-Now build the image locally and test running your application from the image:
+Build the image locally and test running your application from the image:

     docker build --no-cache -t hello .
     docker run -it --rm -p 8080:8080 hello